Gahyun Son

 Dvorah Silverman

-Hi, my name is Dvorah and I am a community organizer, facilitator, and educator with a passion for furthering anti-oppressive values, challenging all forms of violence and working at the community level to affect change.
-I am currently a Masters student in the Equity in Education program, where I engage in understandings of critical social justice to shape my work in program development and community education.
-My specific research interests include critical whiteness studies, critical Indigenous education, critical race feminisms, Indigenous feminisms and Indigenous epistemologies and ontologies.
-I also work at YWCA Metro Vancouver as the Mentorship Program Coordinator where I support the High School Mentorship Program and the Indigenous Mentorship Program.
-In my spare time, I enjoy hiking, cooking, travelling and writing poetry.
-As the new Research Hub RA, I am thrilled to have the opportunity to join the team, participate in research activities and learn from Faculty members.
+Dvorah and is a community organizer, facilitator, and educator with a passion for furthering anti-oppressive values, challenging all forms of violence and working at the community level to affect change.
+She is currently a Masters student in the Equity in Education program, where she engages in understandings of critical social justice to shape her work in program development and community education.
+Her specific research interests include critical whiteness studies, critical Indigenous education, critical race feminisms, Indigenous feminisms and Indigenous epistemologies and ontologies.
+She also works at YWCA Metro Vancouver as the Mentorship Program Coordinator where she supports the High School Mentorship Program and the Indigenous Mentorship Program.
+In her spare time, she enjoys hiking, cooking, travelling and writing poetry.

 Natalia Azize

-Hi!
-I’m Natalia, I am an educator, curriculum designer, e-learning developer, and educational technologist.
-I am very happy to be a member of the Research Hub and to be a part of all the amazing activities happening here.
-I am currently pursuing a Master’s in Educational Technology and Learning Design at Simon Fraser University.
-This program has allowed me to understand more deeply the roles that digital technologies play in education and to think more thoroughly about the benefits and detriments of technology in the processes that underlie teaching and learning.
-As for my thesis research, I am going to investigate the use of open data by instructors and students in higher education, through the lens of the Technology Adoption Model (TAM) framework.
-In my free time, I love nature and being outdoors, and my favorite activities are hiking, camping and stand-up paddling.
+Natalia is an educator, curriculum designer, e-learning developer, and educational technologist.
+She is currently pursuing a Master’s in Educational Technology and Learning Design at Simon Fraser University.
+This program has allowed her to understand more deeply the roles that digital technologies play in education and to think more thoroughly about the benefits and detriments of technology in the processes that underlie teaching and learning.
+As for her thesis research, she is going to investigate the use of open data by instructors and students in higher education, through the lens of the Technology Adoption Model (TAM) framework.
+In her free time, she loves nature and being outdoors, and her favorite activities are hiking, camping and stand-up paddling.

 Bronwen McCann

-"Hello!
-My name is Bronwen, and I am a master's student working as a Research Assistant for the faculty's new Research Hub.
-My research (broadly speaking) is in arts-based curriculum development, and considering the deeper philosophical implications of established pedagogical approaches in early childhood education, and their subsequent effects on maturity.
-To accompany my studies, I am learning a new instrument (the harp), as well as subbing at an outdoor school in East Vancouver.
+Bronwen is a master's student working as a Research Assistant for the faculty's new Research Hub.
+Her research (broadly speaking) is in arts-based curriculum development, and considering the deeper philosophical implications of established pedagogical approaches in early childhood education, and their subsequent effects on maturity.
+To accompany her studies, she is learning a new instrument (the harp), as well as subbing at an outdoor school in East Vancouver.

 Foster Ranney